cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

   order as the ``RowDataTable`` data table, sorted by the ``RowIndexField`` property.

 FirstArrayDimension
-  Either 'row' or 'column' to indicate the first dimension in the HDF5 array.
+  *Text.* Either 'row' or 'column' to indicate the first dimension in the HDF5 array.
   'column' will generally perform better.

+SymlinkData
+  *Boolean.* Default: False.
+If true then the HDF5 source file will not be copied but only symlinked.
+Note that if your HDF5 doesn't have small enough chunking (max few MB per chunk) then performance will suffer.
+The default of False copies and rechunks the HDF5.

 ShowInGenomeBrowser
   *Block.* If this key is present, the data will be visualised as a channel in the genome browser.